chentianran/chentianran.github.io/teaching/calc3/syllabus-S2021.markdown

 unless valid reasons
 (military assignments, medical issues, family emergency, etc) and _proper documentation_ are provided, preferably _in advance_.
-Otherwise, a missing reading test receives a score of zero.
+Otherwise, a missed reading test receives a score of zero.
 It is recommended that you finish each reading test at least a few days before the due date.